 Mr Vinsen said.
-"Having four systems learning And bulk carriers run on such tight schedules independently from the same data was a way to increase the reliability of our results."
+"Having four systems learning independently from the same data was a way to increase the reliability of our results."

 Early results suggest the research has improved the accuracy of wave height forecasts by between ten and twenty per cent.
 "That might not sound like a lot, but there are big financial incentives for even small, incremental gains," Dr Hansen said.
 "If it helps get one more ship in a year, it's already paid for itself many times over."